Recruiters are your friend

 The list went on, but most of the questions dealt with the “recruiter” role in the hiring process.

 If you are working with a recruiter that works out of an agency, their customer isn’t you the candidate; the customer that is paying their fee is the hiring company.
 If you can’t fill the agency’s position, they are going to move on to a candidate that can.
 It is simply human nature and short-term thinking.
 It is business and I get it.
 That being said, I do know of a couple of recruiters that I have worked with for over 10 years.
 They are professional and take their craft seriously.
-They are not in it for the short term, they are there to build relationships.
+They are not in it for the short-term, they are there to build relationships.
 They treat both their candidates and their companies as true customers.
 These groups are the rare exception in the world of recruiting.

 Multiple positions to fill

 Often times, in-house recruiters, have 15 positions to fill.
 I know of some recruiters that have 40+ positions in their queue.
 40 positions!!!!
 Depending on the position, 7-10 positions would be considered a full-time gig.
-Fifteen positions is a lot to fill.
+Fifteen positions are a lot to fill.
 Here is a sampling of what it takes to fill a role:

 - Meet with the hiring manager and set expectation around the timing of the hire and the salary market